Signature Planner Guide

 2. "What character traits does your ideal self have?" - It's easiest to imagine a conversation that you would want to hear about yourself.
 Some examples of conversations might be:

-• "[She/he] creates amazing art." (you value creativity)
+• "They create amazing art." (you value creativity)

 3. Before highlighting your values, review the previous exercises.
 Then, take your time going through the list and highlight values that resonate with you.
 If you want to explore more, you can access them here.

-These goal creation pages help create goals in context with your values.
+These goal setting pages help create goals in context with your values.
 For a goal to be fulfilling to us, we need to create them in accordance to our values.
 Here is an example of values that might work with this person's goals:

 (please note, they could be completely different for you)